YachtChat/YachtChat/wiki/docs/02-Space/02-Space.md

 # Spaces

-Spaces are like Rooms.
+Spaces are like Rooms in a Building.
 There are not like Zoom or MS Teams calls.
 Spaces are persistent.
-So you only have to create one i
+So you only have to create once

 - persistent
 - remove space